 Pantry moths, also known as Indian meal moths, are brownish-red in color with a wingspan just under one inch.
 They are typically brought into homes via contaminated food and once they're in, everything in your pantry is fair game.
-Pantry moths munch on grains, flours, fruits and even pet food.
-If your pantry is plagued with pantry moths, you must take action immediately.
-One female pantry moth can lay between 100 and 300 eggs, making your food even more susceptible once those eggs hatch.
-Home remedies are just as effective at controlling pantry moths as chemical insecticides and are safer to use around food.
+Pantry moths munch on grains, flours, fruits, pet food, and birdseed.
+If your pantry is plagued with moths, you must take action immediately.
+One female pantry moth can lay up to 400 eggs, making your food even more susceptible once those eggs hatch.
+Fortunately, there are home remedies are just as effective at controlling pantry moths as chemical insecticides and are safer to use around food.

 Wash all surfaces in the pantry and in the cabinets where you were storing the food.
 Use hot water and dish soap combined with a touch of bleach.
-This will remove any pantry moth eggs so that they don't have a chance to hatch.
+This will remove any pantry moth eggs that vacuuming may have missed.

-Lay out either bay leaves or lemon peels on the shelves in your pantry or food cabinet.
-You can also sprinkle cinnamon, black pepper or coriander on the shelves.
-These all-natural ingredients repel pantry moths and keep them from reinfesting your food.
+Use natural herbs as pesticides.
+Lay bay leaves or lemon peels on the shelves in your pantry or food cabinet.
+You can also sprinkle cinnamon, black pepper, peppermint or coriander on the shelves.
+These all-natural ingredients repel pantry moths and keep them from re-infesting your food.